Review and road test of the Maserati Levante

 Design and Build

 Open the frameless doors then step inside and you'll find the Levante's cabin furnishings as sumptuous as you'd expect those in a Maserati to be.
-Owners should love the leather-upholstered dashboard and the high-set driving position, while the infotainment system promises to be more convincing than that found in Maserati's saloons.
+Owners should love the leather-upholstered dashboard and the high-set driving position, while the infotainment system is more convincing than that found in Maserati's saloons.
 There's a Mercedes-like single stalk controlling indicators, wipers and main beam, while behind the smart steering wheel, there's a pair of alloy gearchange paddles.

 Market and Model